Hughes-Genome-Group/Lanceotron-User-Docs/peak_search.rst

    :align: center

 1. Type the name and description of the project into the inputs (1 and 2 above)
-2. Enter the http address of the Wig file into the text box(3).
-It need to be publically accessible.
-Once you have pressed enter or lost focus, the path entered will be checked to see if it is indeed a wig file and the chromosomes displayed in the right hand drop down (4)
+2. Enter the http address of a publically accessible  Wig file into the text box(3).
+Once you have pressed enter or lost focus, the path entered will be checked to see if it is indeed a wig file and then the chromosomes displayed in the right hand drop down (4) for you to choose from.
-3. You can submit the job by pressing the appropriate button.
-An email will be sent once the initial peak calling has finished.
+3. You can submit the job by pressing the appropriate button(5) An email will be sent once the initial peak calling has finished..
 You can also return the page to check the status

+If you just want to choose different parameters from a parameter sweep that has previously been carried out, then press 'Use Exisiting' (6) and choose the appropiate sweep.

 Initial Peak Calling
 -----------------------